-A former Division I women’s basketball coach, Cindy Scott is in her 18th year as an assistant director of athletics.
-Her duties include serving as the NCAA compliance coordinator, directing the Academic Assistance Program, coordinating recruiting efforts with the Office of Admission and overseeing student life programs for student-athletes, including the Student Athlete Advisory Council.
+A former Division I women’s basketball coach, Cindy Scott is in her 19th year as an assistant director of athletics.
+Her duties include serving as the Bentley's Senior Women's Administrator and Title IX Coordinator, along with handling NCAA compliance, directing the Academic Assistance Program and coordinating recruiting efforts with the Office of Admission.

 Scott came to Bentley from Southern Illinois, where she was the head women’s basketball coach for 21 years (1977-98).